RISE Sleep Tracker

 Speak to your healthcare provider if you think a sleep disorder or health condition is causing a lack of sleep.

-Hormone changes may also be to blame for short sleep.
+Hormone changes may also be to blame for chronic sleep deprivation.
 You may find it harder to sleep for more than five hours when you’re on your period, pregnant, or going through menopause

 To help get more sleep, focus on your sleep hygiene.
 These behaviors have been scientifically proven to help you get a good night’s sleep.